-- 1. Date Adopted: June 1, 2007 - 2.
-Purpose and Scope: The purpose of this rule is to establish reasonable uniform standards for Individual Flexible Premium Variable Adjustable Life products filed with the Interstate Insurance Product Regulation Commission ("IIPRC").
+- 1. Date Adopted: August 25, 2016 - 2.
+Purpose and Scope: The purpose of this rule is to establish reasonable uniform standards for Individual Flexible Premium Variable Adjustable Life products filed with the Interstate Insurance Product Regulation Commission ("Commission").
 A Flexible Premium Variable Adjustable Life policy allows the owner to vary the amount and/or timing of premium payments and may allow the owner to adjust the amount of insurance.
 The policy provides for an optionally paid "planned" premium selected by the owner, and may provide more than one death benefit option (for example, the Specified Amount, the Specified Amount plus Account Value and the Specified Amount plus Return of Premium).
 The policy operates with a monthly deduction (which includes the cost of insurance and other charges) being deducted from the account value of the policy.
 Monthly deductions continue until the value is insufficient to cover the current monthly deduction due.
 The policy then terminates, subject to a grace period of at least 60 days.
 These standards apply to policies that provide for benefits and values to vary in relation to the performance of an underlying separate account.
 These policies usually also allow for a general account or general account option, where money is deposited in the general account of the company and guaranteed to accumulate at specified interest rates. - 3.
-Rules Repealed, Amended or Suspended by the Rule: This rule contains amendments to the Individual Flexible Premium Variable Adjustable Life Policy Standards as adopted by the IIPRC on December 8, 2006.
-The amendments were adopted to conform this rule to the standards for individual term and whole life insurance policies. - 4.
-Statutory Authority: Among the IIPRC's primary purposes and powers is to establish reasonable uniform standards for insurance products covered under the Interstate Insurance Product Regulation Compact ("Compact"), specifically pursuant to Article I §2, Article IV § 2 and Article VII § 1 of the Compact, as enacted into law by each IIPRC member state. - 5.
-Required Findings: None - 6.
-Effective Date: September 30, 2007
+Rules Repealed, Amended or Suspended by the Rule: This rule amends the Individual Flexible Premium Variable Adjustable Life Insurance Policy Standards originally adopted by the IIPRC on December 8, 2006 and amended on August 27, 2008 and August 15, 2014.